littleosbook/littleosbook/paging.md

 be 3GB large, which is now the only way that it can conflict with the kernel.

-If the user mode process is larger than 3GB, some pages will need to be swapped out by the kernel.
+If the user mode process is larger than 3 GB, some pages will need to be swapped out by the kernel.
 Swapping pages will not be part of this book.

 ### Placing the Kernel at `0xC0100000`